vortexmakes/rkh-examples/array-sm.eclipse-cdt/README.md

 *   _PulseCounterMgr.h/.c_: specifies and implements the PulseCounterMgr active object and its paramterized state machine (PulseCounter).
 Please correlate this implementation with the state diagrams shown above.
 *   _main.c_: contains the main() function, which initializes both BSP and PulseCounterMgr active object, then executes the RKH framework in order to orchestrates this reactive application.
 *   _rkhcfg.h_: adapts and configures RKH in compile time.

+#### _bsp_
-*   _bsp_: this folder contains the source code of BSP for Linux platform.
+It contains the source code of BSP for Linux platform.
 It emulates interrupts, implements the communication with Trazer tool and a simple event-loop, which is a non-preemptive cooperative scheduler.
 In the Yakindu’s Standard Edition you cannot include header files, but it is possible to create operations, in which the platform specific C code can be called.
 Within these operations we can call the specific code to interact with the platform, which is located in this folder.

 #### _RKH_
 Here is located the RKH framework's source code.